Security Policies

 ---|---|

 Maximum failed login attempts before locking | The number of times a user can enter an incorrect password before their account is temporarily locked out of the system.
 Options include: No limit, Three, Five, or Ten.
-The default setting is No limit. |
+The default setting is 5. |

 Failure reset interval (seconds) | How many seconds before the failure count is reset.
 This option only appears if a maximum failed login attempt value has been set.
 The default setting is 600 seconds. |